DecenterApps/actions-sdk/packages/actions-spec/spec.md

 ### Referenced Parameter

-Referenced parameters are specifically used within tx and tx-multi actions, allowing parameters to be reused across different parts of an action or across multiple transactions.
+Referenced parameters are allowing parameters to be reused across different parts of an action or across multiple transactions.

 ```ts
 export interface ReferencedParameter {